FarzamMohammadi/ado-express/README.md

     - **Rollback**: Found by going through all the releases in release definition.
 Then selecting the last release successfully deployed to stage specified by *RELEASE_STAGE_NAME*

     [EXAMPLE CONFIGURATION](#deploy-via-stageenvironment-1)

+# Getting Rollback Releases
+Using query and via_latest features use this method for getting rollback releases.
+- How does it work?
+    Finds the last deployed release in target stage and sets it as rollback.
+    - Steps:
+        1. Iterates through release definitions found in the release target retrieval step
+        2. Checks the stage and deployment status of each
+        3. Returns the latest deployed release that matches stage specified by *RELEASE_STAGE_NAME*
+            - In other words, the last release in the release definition deployed to *RELEASE_STAGE_NAME*

 ---------------------------------
 # Ways to run